WalletWasabi/WasabiDoc/docs/using-wasabi/Testnet.md

 Notice that testnet SegWit addresses start with `tb1q...`, and not with `bc1q...` as mainnet addresses.

 Because testnet bitcoin don't have economical value, they are gifted by different sources.
-There are [faucets](https://testnet-faucet.mempool.co/) that give a certain amount of testnet bitcoin per time period.
+There are [faucets](https://en.bitcoin.it/wiki/Testnet#Faucets) like [this one](https://testnet-faucet.mempool.co/) that give a certain amount of testnet bitcoin per time period.
 You may also ask other developers if they have a couple spare testnet coins available.

 ## CoinJoin on testnet